High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Results

 The mechanical outflow properties are summarized in Table~\ref{outflowTable} for the detected outflow lobes.
-The fast broad outflow component (northern red) has a maximum relative velocity of $\sim$ 12~km s$^{-1}$ (deprojected to $\sim$ 70 km s$^{-1}$).
-The narrow components have a maximum velocity of $\sim$4 km s$^{-1}$ (deprojected to $\sim$20 km s$^{-1}$).
+The fast broad outflow component (northern red) has a maximum relative velocity of $\sim$ 12~km s$^{-1}$ (deprojected to $\sim$ 70~km~s$^{-1}$).
+The narrow components have a maximum velocity of $\sim$4~km~s$^{-1}$ (deprojected to $\sim$20~km~s$^{-1}$).
 Using the trends outlined in \citet{Wu2004}, we calculated the momentum rate, outflow mass, and mechanical luminosity expected from a young star with a L$_{\mathrm{bol}}$ of 0.08-0.18.
-The momentum rate would be 2.2-4.0 $\times10^{-6}$, the mass 2.2-3.5 $\times10^{-2}$, and the mechanical luminosity 2.2-3.6 $\times10^{-3}$.
-The outflows described in this paper have a mass 10$^{-3}$ times lower, and a momentum rate and mechanical luminosity comparable to the calculated value.
+The momentum rate would be 2.2-4.0 $\times10^{-6}$ M$_{\sun}$~km~s$^{-1}$ yr$^{-1}$, the outflow mass 2.2-3.5 $\times10^{-2}$ M$_{\sun}$, and the mechanical luminosity 2.2-3.6 $\times10^{-3}$ L$_{\sun}$.
+The outflows described in this paper have a mass 100-1000 times lower, and a momentum rate and mechanical luminosity comparable to the calculated value.